 Please note that Dalziel + Scullion until commissioned retains copyright and ownership of this design.

 - The sculpture will be approx. 4 meters in diameter, and between 1 tonne and 2 tonnes – people will be able to walk through it and interact with it

 - We are looking at making the sculpture from melted down £1 coins that went out of circulation in 2017

 - After extensive finishing the sculpture will receive a ‘gold’ finish through a treatment process.
 The work will be engineered to have a minimum lifespan of at least thirty years

 - We are considering various sites in the City of London with the idea that the sculpture will be centrally located and highly visible.

 Symbol of the Movement and a Global Mark of Excellence

-We hope that the sculpture will become a symbol of the movement, a focal point for the finance community to reflect upon the impact of their trades and be in place many years from now.
-We also want the sculpture to be a global inspiration, adapted across the world.
+It is our hope that the sculpture will become a symbol of the movement, a mark of excellence and a focal point for the finance community to rally and reflect upon the impact of their trades.
+Given its universal symbolism, we also believe it can become an inspiration for other financial centres across the world to commission their own.